xeolabs/xeolabs.github.com/_posts/2018-03-28-biodigital-human.md

 BioDigital's models of the human skeletal system to COLLADA, which I then imported into SceneJS using one of my earlier open source [SceneJS asset server](https://github.com/xeolabs/scenejs-asset-server) experiments.
 <br><br>
-The 206 objects within that model rendered at a promising rate of around ~20FPS, so we took a gamble on WebGL and thus the BioDigital flagship app was born.
+The 206 objects within that model rendered at a promising rate of around ~20FPS, so we took a gamble on WebGL and so the BioDigital flagship app was born.
 <br><br>
 Our biggest challenge was getting the platform to work reliably across the various operating systems, browsers and GPUs, and so the next few years involved navigating patchy GPU support and a lot of "Aw Snap".
 We owe a lot to the work of the [ANGLE](https://en.wikipedia.org/wiki/ANGLE_(software)) developers, whose work allows full hardware acceleration on Windows without relying on OpenGL graphics drivers.
 <br><br>
 Over the next couple of years I rewrote SceneJS twice, and we managed to double that frame rate.
-NVIDIA even helped out and made optimizations for mobile GPUs, and later, after we made a private fork (described below), we got it rendering at ~60FPS for most of the full anatomy model.
+[Olli Etuaho](https://twitter.com/oletus?lang=en) from NVIDIA even helped out and made optimizations for mobile GPUs, and later, after we made a private fork (described below), we got it rendering at ~60FPS for most of the full anatomy model.